 The Pros and Cons of Rent To Own

 Have you heard of rent to own?
-It’s where you basically rent a house that you chose, until you are prepared to purchase it.
+It’s where you basically rent a house that you chose until you are prepared to purchase it.
 The rent that you pay contains something called “rent credits” that will be saved after 3 years and be used for the down payment of the house when you are ready to purchase it.
-It is a useful program that can allow first time home owners, people with bad credit and people who may have gone through a divorce and want to build their life again, to own a house but not have to wait to save for a large down payment.
+It is a useful program that can allow first-time homeowners, people with bad credit and people who may have gone through a divorce and want to build their lives again, to own a house but not have to wait to save for a large down payment.
 Large down payments would be required if someone were to purchase a house through a bank.
 Some people have concerns with this program, and I can explain some of the pros and cons of rent to own.

 Pros and Cons

 A pro of participating in a rent to own program would be the final down payment issue.
 You do have to provide a down payment with the lease signing $6000 to $12,000, but in comparison to what a bank would require, (15-20% of the price of the house) this is a steal!
 Like I mentioned earlier, the final down payment is being collected in your rent that it makes it effortless to save for the down payment.
 For example, if the rent is $1800 a month, roughly $200 to $400 is saved for the future down payment.
 It’s an easier way to save!